 6. Hidden factors

-Metrics such as code review time, code testing time, sprint velocity, and even sprint completion rate aren’t easily quantifiable.
+Code review time, test cycle time, sprint velocity, and sprint completion rate all resist clean quantification.
 Other factors, like learning new technologies and technical debt payoff, can go unnoticed and are not taken into consideration when it comes to understanding developer velocity.

 Key strategies to improve your developer velocity